-Because narrow barstools take up less room at a counter or island, they don’t overwhelm the area.
+Because narrow or “skinny” bar stools take up less room at a counter or island, they don’t overwhelm the area.
 This helps to create a sleek, uncluttered appearance.
 Three narrow bar stools can fit in the same space as two wide body stools.

-Narrow barstool can be stationary or swivel, in either square or round design.
-They come in any style: ultra-modern, contemporary, traditional and more.
+Narrow bar stools can be stationary or swivel in either square or round design.
+They come in any style: ultra-modern, contemporary, traditional, and more.

 Just like most of our stools, our narrow ones come in counter height, bar height, or spectator height.
 People of any size can find a narrow stool that’s comfortable for them.
-Just ask us — we can offer suggestions to match your height.
+Ask us — we can offer suggestions to match your height.

-If you have a limited seating area, you might want to choose stools without arm rests.
-This will save you 2 to 6 inches of horizontal space per stool.
+If you have a limited seating area, you might want to choose stools without armrests.
+This will save you 2-6 inches of horizontal space per stool.
 If you have plenty of space, then stools with arm rests are a great pick.

 If you measure for stools based on an 18 inch seat width, make sure that you don’t order a stool with legs that flare out wider than the seat.
 On the flip side, if you like a barstool with flared legs, use the widest point of the stool for your measurements before you order.
-If you’re not sure how wide a particular stool is, just call or write to us for help!
+If you’re not sure how wide a particular stool is, get in touch.